-Source: India: National Crime Records Bureau; Papua New Guinea: Forsyth M. et al., Sorcery Accusation-Related Violence in Papua New Guinea Part 2: Key Characteristics of Incidents, Victims and Perpetrators (Canberra, Australian National University, 2017).
+Source: India: National Crime Records Bureau; Papua New Guinea: Forsyth, M. et al., "Sorcery accusation-related violence in Papua New Guinea Part 2: key characteristics of incidents, victims and perpetrators", In Brief series, No. 2017/29 (Australian National University, Department of Pacific Affairs, 2017).

 Sorcery accusations affect some women living in countries in Africa, Asia and Oceania and can be the driver behind gender-related killings.
-Data from Papua New Guinea and India on homicide resulting from sorcery accusations show that, although in small proportions, this phenomenon still exists.
-While data are not sex disaggregated, it is likely that women account for a large share of the victims.
+Data from Papua New Guinea and India on homicide resulting from sorcery accusations show that, albeit in small proportions, this phenomenon still exists.
+Although the data are not disaggregated by sex, it is likely that women account for a large share of the victims.